dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 console.log(arr); // [2,4,8]
 ```

-## 3 - While loops
+## 3 - While loops as a javaScript for each solution.

 Another way to loop over all the contents of an array in javaScript would be to use a while loop.
 While loops have many advantages compared to the array forEach method or any other such method like array map.
-For example different expressions can be used to step an index variable that is used to get an element in an array, so that I can just get every other element in an array rather than all of them.
-In addition keywords such as break and continue can be used to skip things completely.
+For example different expressions can be used to step an index variable that is used to get an element in an array.
+So then I can just loop over every other element in an array rather than all of them if I want.
+In addition keywords such as break and continue can be used to skip things completely which can come in handy how and then.
 Another thing about loops is that I am not defining logic in a method so I can use the return keyword in the body of the logic in the while loop if it is in the body of a function.
 Yet another advantage is that while loops can often prove to be a little faster then array for each when it comes to benchmark testing.

+### 3.1 - The basic while loop example

+So the a basic example of a while loop could just be using an index variable that is set at zero for starters.
+Then I check if the index variable is greater than the length of the array as the condition for the while loop.
+Inside the body of the while loop I will want to step the index variable or else I will end up with an infinite loop.
+I can then use the bracket syntax inside the body of the while loop to get the current element of the array by using the index value as the value to use with the bracket syntax of the array.

 ```js
 var arr = [1, 2, 3],